T809DATA/T809DATA_2024/00_introduction/README.md

 # Introduction Assignment
 This is an introductory assignment for the course.
 By solving this assignment you will get more familiar with the tools we will be using in the course.

-**Solving this assignment is not a requirement but is helpful to get you started with the tools you need to be able to use during future assignments in this course.**
+**Solving this assignment is not a requirement and will not be a part of your final grade, but is helpful to get you started with the tools you need to be able to use during future assignments in this course.**

 ## Setting up
 Before starting, make sure that you have installed Python requirements as explained in the [main README](../README.md).